 Scrutica

-Methodology overview, data source inventory with coverage notes, limitations disclosure, and CC-BY-SA 4.0 data license.
+Methodology overview and data source inventory (including coverage notes), alongside limitations disclosure and the CC-BY-SA 4.0 data license.

-What Scrutica covers, what it does not cover, and how to cite it.
-RAND flagged that monitoring infrastructure for AI compute governance does not yet exist; this platform is an attempt to build it, with full transparency about methods and limitations.
+Defines the platform's scope and coverage boundaries while detailing the citation methodology.
+RAND flagged that monitoring infrastructure for AI compute governance does not yet exist; this platform is an attempt to build it (with full transparency about methods and limitations).

 Data centers and fabrication plants with location, operator, power capacity, and (where disclosed or estimable) GPU deployment across 30+ countries.

-Thousands of bilateral supplier-customer and parent-subsidiary edges from FactSet Revere, WRDS, and SEC Exhibit 21 filings.
+Thousands of bilateral supplier-customer and parent-subsidiary edges from a licensed supply-chain database, a licensed corporate-ownership database, and SEC Exhibit 21 filings.
 Named-entity relationships, not market-share proxies; the graph resolves specific interdependencies between specific companies.

 Government compute commitments tracked separately from private investment, with both announced and deployed figures where the two diverge (they usually do).